jayarnim/jayarnim/README.md

 # HI, THERE!

-- **👋 I`m @jayarnim.**
-  - a student studying to fulfill my dream, a **data analyst**.
+👋 I`m a student studying to fulfill my dream, a **data analyst**.
-  - graduated from the Department of **Economics** at Kookmin University.
-  - studied **business economics** in depth.
-    - For example, Theory of Games, Economics of Technological Innovation, etc.

-- **👀 I’m interested in**
+👀 I’m interested in
-  - Reading your preference from your choices
+- analyzing your preference from your choices
 - Recommending a lifesytle that suits your personal preference

-- **🌱 I’m currently learning the following with Python.**
+🌱 I’m currently learning
 - Exploratory data analysis
-  - Machine Learning and Deep Learning
+- Machine Learning
 - Crawling

-- **📫 How to reach me,** jayarnim727@gmail.com
+📫 How to reach me,** jayarnim727@gmail.com**